 Q. Can I be spotter?

 A. Yes!
 Spotting is open to everyone of all ages.
 However, you must be 14 years old to get an ID for reporting.
-We encourage youth to work with their parents.
+We encourage young people to work with their parents.

 Q. How do I become a spotter?

 A. All you need to do is attend a Metro Skywarn class.
 See the Class Schedule for a class near you.
-Classes are generally four hours long.
+Classes are generally four hours long, and are offered February through May.
 Classes are free, but donations are accepted.

 Q. Do I need to be an amateur radio operator (HAM)?